-If you’re new to budgeting and aren’t sure how to get started, check out our budgeting 101 archives for tons of tips and our free budget planning worksheet.
+If you’re new to budgeting and aren’t sure how to get started, check out our budgeting 101 archives for tons of tips.
 These resources will get you set up to start making real headway on your debt and figuring out where you can save a little and how to get control of your finances.

 Once you’ve gathered your bills and assessed your budget and amounts, it’s time to make yourself a promise.
 This was one of the biggest challenges for me, and I know it’s hard.
 Promise yourself you will stop taking on more debt.